PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_anomaly_detection.en.md

 ```

 ## 3. Development Integration/Deployment
-If the production line meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.
+If the pipeline meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.

-If you need to integrate the production line directly into your Python project, you can refer to the example code in [2.2 Python Script Integration](#22-python脚本方式集成).
+If you need to integrate the pipeline directly into your Python project, you can refer to the example code in [2.2 Python Script Integration](#22-python脚本方式集成).

 In addition, PaddleX also provides three other deployment methods, which are detailed as follows:

 🚀 <b>High-Performance Inference</b>: In actual production environments, many applications have strict performance requirements for deployment strategies, especially in terms of response speed, to ensure efficient system operation and smooth user experience.
 To this end, PaddleX provides a high-performance inference plugin, which aims to deeply optimize the performance of model inference and pre/post-processing to significantly speed up the end-to-end process.
 For detailed high-performance inference procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

 ☁️ <b>Service-Based Deployment</b>: Service-based deployment is a common form of deployment in actual production environments.
 By encapsulating inference capabilities into services, clients can access these services through network requests to obtain inference results.
-PaddleX supports various service-based deployment solutions for production lines.
+PaddleX supports various service-based deployment solutions for pipelines.
 For detailed procedures, please refer to the [PaddleX Service-Based Deployment Guide](../../../pipeline_deploy/serving.en.md).

 Below are the API references for basic service-based deployment and examples of multi-language service calls: